-Primary consultant team work with Metro staff occurred at six CCMP workshops, each scheduled for three days duration.
+The primary consultant team worked with Metro staff at six CCMP workshops, each scheduled for three days duration.
 Metro established zoo stakeholder teams for each major bond project to test the consultant team's concepts and draft plans.
 Following the workshops, the consultant team reviewed and advanced the top-most siting and concepts.
 To provide public outreach and an opportunity for comment on the CCMP, the program held five open houses in April and August 2011.